Turing machine equivalents: Müller's machine language Brainfuck

+The two languages are computationally equivalent; that is, it is possible to transform any P′′ program into a BF program (and vice versa), provided the semantics are appropriately synchronized.

 Multi-tape Turing machines

 In practical analysis, various types of multi-tape Turing machines are often used.
 Multi-tape machines are similar to single-tape machines, but there is some constant k number of independent tapes.

+The two are computationally equivalent, that is, it is possible to turn any NDTM into a DTM (and vice versa), although they usually have different runtimes.

 Deterministic and non-deterministic Turing machines

 If the action table has at most one entry for each combination of symbol and state then the machine is a "deterministic Turing machine" (DTM).
 If the action table contains multiple entries for a combination of symbol and state then the machine is a "non-deterministic Turing machine" (NDTM).
 The two are computationally equivalent, that is, it is possible to turn any NDTM into a DTM (and vice versa), although they usually have different runtimes.
 This can be proved via construction.

 Oblivious Turing machines

 An oblivious Turing machine is a Turing machine where, for each input length, movement of the various heads is a fixed function of time, independent of the input.
 In other words, there is a predetermined sequence in which the various tapes are scanned, advanced, and written to.
 The actual values that are written to the tape at any step can still be different for each input of that length.
 Pippenger and Fischer showed that any computation that can be performed by a multi-tape Turing machine in n steps can be performed by an oblivious two-tape Turing machine in $O(n \log n)$ steps.

 Oblivious machines correspond in a step-wise linear fashion with combinational logic circuits, when the complexity of the transition table is taken as constant.
 It is thus possible to realize computations as circuit problems in size $O(n \log n)$ and depth $O(n)$ (see Circuit complexity).
 This improves upon the original $O(n^3)$ result by Cook and Levin.